 How to Prepare for College Standardized Tests

 While all tests measure a student’s potential, each one will require different preparation needs.
-For example, an ACT preparation book will not be the same as an SAT.
-Unlike knowledge tests, standardized aptitude tests measure their potential and ask questions beyond a typical curriculum, such as problem-solving applications.
+For example, an ACT preparation materials will not be the same as an SAT.
+Unlike knowledge tests, standardized tests measure students potential and ask questions beyond a typical curriculum, such as problem-solving applications.

 The best way to properly prepare for standardized aptitude tests is to study.
 There are several resources available to help: